 Ash Blonde Hair

-Sort of like a cool shade of platinum, ash blonde is a whiter blonde hue that features a grey or ash-colored tint.
+Sort of like a cool shade of platinum, ash blonde hair is a whiter blonde hue that features a grey or ash-colored tint.
 This light hair color looks best with light complexions and light eye colors, such as blue, green, and light hazel.
 If you’ve already got light blonde hair, you can quickly achieve this look through balayage.
 For those with darker hair, the transition may take longer but you have the option of leaving your roots dark to add dimension.

 Silver Blonde Hair